dell-cloud-marketplace/docker-haproxy/README.md

 Note the LAMP servers (**lamp1**, and **lamp2**), in section **inbound**, on the Docker host (IP address **172.17.42.1** is the Docker gateway).

-#### Step 2: Start the LAMP Servers
+#### Step 2: Start the LAMP Containers
-Start the LAMP servers, as follows:
+Start the LAMP containers, as follows:

 ```no-highlight
 sudo docker run -d -p 8081:80 --name lamp1 dell/lamp:1.0